TomislavMladenov/trading-21/README.md

 2. Open the project in Android Studio.
 3. Wait for Gradle to sync the project.
 4. Build and run the `app` configuration on an Android emulator or a physical device.

+## 👉 Area to improve

+1. Add loading states to the UI.
+2. Proper error handling mechanism with UI actions if needed
+3. Unit test coverage
+4. Add static code analysis such as Detekt, Klint
+5. CI/CD